 Your fleet safety program should evolve over time, adjusting to operational changes and loss exposures.
 Managers need to establish benchmarks for safety performance.
-The organization should set goals to improve past performance.
-A continuous improvement process should be in place, with safety managers regularly auditing the program and measuring its effectiveness.
-As new challenges and exposures emerge, updated procedures, policies, and controls will need to be implemented.
+The organization should set goals to improve on past performance.
+A continuous improvement process should be at work, where safety managers periodically audit the program and measure success.
+New challenges and exposures will emerge, new procedures, policies and controls will need to be implemented.